Applied Electromagnetics Laboratory

 The Electronic Circuits and Projects (ECP) Laboratory is a cozy corner of the campus and has been supporting the learning-through-labs experience of first- and second-year courses among the EE majors.
 For our undergraduates who are new to electronics, this is a hub where they build their very first circuit and discover the fun of electronics along the way.
 The ECP Lab has witnessed, over the years, numerous students growing from novices on electronics to application-driven product designers.
 Well-equipped with all the necessary instrumentation hardware, the ECP Lab also supports our signature GE course.

 The Machining Laboratory supports teaching and research activities, and provides advice and support to other EE sections on an ad-hoc basis.
 The laboratory houses a range of machining equipment such as lathe, milling machine, drilling machine and wire cut machine.
 Precision parts have been fabricated with the wire cut machine for experiments.
 Examples include antenna patches and optical fixtures.
-In addition, we also design jigs and fixtures for various experiments.
+In addition, we also design jigs and fixtures for various experiments and researches.
 With regards to teaching, we provide technical support to the course EE3070 Design Project.
 We teach students to use hand tools and pass on basic mechanical knowledge, alerting them to various dangers and teaching them to adopt adequate safety measures.

 Multidisciplinary Projects Laboratory